Hair Relaxer Cancer Lawsuit | Join Today

 Given the potential risks associated with hair relaxers, it is important for consumers to be aware of the ingredients in the products they use.
 Hair relaxer lawsuits are being filed by women who claim that they were not adequately warned about the risks associated with these products.
 The injuries suffered by these women have been serious, and it is important for consumers to be aware of the potential risks associated with hair relaxers.

 The recent surge in chemical hair straightener lawsuits is due to newly discovered scientific evidence suggesting that long-term use of hair relaxer products may increase the risk of uterine cancer.

-Although the rates of hysterectomy have decreased in recent years due to advances in alternative treatments and a shift towards more conservative management of gynecologic conditions. this is not the case for black women.
-Black women had a higher average annual age-adjusted hysterectomy rate (49.5 per 10,000) compared to white women (41.2 per 10,000), and many believe this is due to the increased use of hair relaxers amongst African American women.
+Although the rates of cancer have decreased in recent years due to advances in alternative treatments and a shift towards more conservative management of gynecologic conditions. this is not the case for black women.
+Black women had a higher average annual age-adjusted rate of these particular forms of cancer, and many believe this is due to the increased use of hair relaxers amongst African American women.

 In October 2022, the Journal of the National Cancer Institute published a groundbreaking medical study that investigated the link between hair relaxers and female reproductive issues.
 The study spanned over a decade and compared cancer incidence rates between women who regularly used hair relaxers and those who never used them.

 The results showed that women who used hair relaxers were over twice as likely to be diagnosed with uterine cancer and similar ailments due to the products carcinogenic properties.
 The risk of uterine issues was even higher among women who reported more frequent use of hair relaxers.

 This study is significant because it provides epidemiologic evidence that establishes a clear and definitive connection between hair relaxers and uterine cancer.
 The magnitude of the increase in risk associated with hair relaxer use has propelled the hair relaxer litigation to new heights.